bjfr/cubeledger/README.md

    **Proper Solution**: Implement rate limiting using a library like Bucket4j or a gateway solution like Spring Cloud Gateway.

+5. **Monitoring and Observability**: The application includes basic monitoring and observability through Spring Boot Actuator.

+   **IMPLEMENTED**: The application uses Spring Boot Actuator for monitoring and management, including health checks, metrics, and custom indicators.
+This provides basic observability for the application in production.

 6. **Limited Testing**: The application doesn't include comprehensive tests.

    **Proper Solution**: Implement unit tests, integration tests, and end-to-end tests to ensure the application works as expected.